 A history of mistreatment & lack of access to appropriate care

 We recognize that, due to longstanding systemic racism and health inequities in this country, individuals from some marginalized communities may have concerns about needing to agree to such requirements.
 For example, historically, the bodies the of Black, Indigenous, and other People of Color (BIPOC) have been mistreated, and used by people in power, sometimes for profit or medical gain.
-It is understandable that the current Compact requirements may feel suspect or even exploitative to some BIPOC members of the Cornell community.
-Additionally, recent acts of violence against Black people by law enforcement may contribute to feelings of distrust or powerlessness.
 We know this history and validate the potential concerns it may raise.
 At the same time, we know that long-standing social inequalities and health disparities have resulted in COVID-19 disproportionately affecting BIPOC individuals.
 Higher percentages of individuals from these communities become infected with COVID, and the health outcomes related to infection are often more serious.
 Away from campus community, BIPOC individuals are not as likely to have access to preventive services or quality health care.
 The systems, services, and policies being implemented at Cornell seek to address these inequalities as well as the differential impacts.

 Support along the way

-While Cornell Health is not directly conducting the vaccine administration or the COVID-19 arrival testing and surveillance testing at Cornell, our staff members work closely with the groups and departments who are.
-We can be a resource if you need more information, an exemption, or have related questions, concerns.
-Please contact email@example.com.
+Cornell Health is offering continued flu vaccination clinics.
+While Cornell Health is not directly conducting the COVID-19 arrival testing and surveillance testing at Cornell, our staff members work closely with the groups and departments who are.
+We can be a resource to any Cornell student who needs more information about either program.
+Please contact firstname.lastname@example.org.